 - In addition to building and office security, written or taped records are stored in a locked file room.

 - Electronic systems are protected by passwords and a firewall to stop unauthorised internal or external access.

-- FMC does not give your information to people overseas.
+- Better Place Australia does not give your information to people overseas.

 How do you know if your information is correct?

 We record only what you tell us or give us in writing as your personal details.
 We take all reasonable precautions to ensure the information is accurate and complete for our purposes however we rely on you to inform us if there are any changes that we need to know about.
 If you think that some of the personal information we hold is inaccurate, then contact the Privacy Officer on the details below for access to your personal information.

 Can you access your personal file?